andrej1c/website-owners-checklist/README.md

 1. Do you know when your credit card on file expires?
 Will you get an email notification if this happens?
 1. What email address did you use for the email notifications?

+## SSL Certificate

+1. Does your website have an SSL certificate in place (https://)
+1. Does it auto-renew?
+If not, do you know how to renew it yourself?
+1. If you're not using a free one but bought one, do you know when your credit card on file expires?
+Will you get an email notification if this happens?
+1. What email address did you use for the email notifications?

 ## Access / Security

 1. Do you know who all has ftp access to your website?